celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/DecodingaFunction.rst

    :answer_b: float
    :answer_c: list
    :answer_d: string
-   :answer_e: Can't tell
+   :answer_e: list, string or other sequence
-   :correct: c
+   :correct: e
-   :feedback_a: append can't be performed on integers.
+   :feedback_a: len() can't be performed on integers.
-   :feedback_b: append can't be performed on floats.
+   :feedback_b: len() can't be performed on floats.
-   :feedback_c: append can be performed on lists.
+   :feedback_c: len() can be performed on lists, but also on other things.
-   :feedback_d: append can't be performed on strings.
+   :feedback_d: len() can be performed on strings, but also on other things.
-   :feedback_e: You can tell from some of the operations that are performed on it.
+   :feedback_e: len() can be performed on all strings or sequence types
    :practice: T

    What are the possible types of variable z?